CKSX-FM

-CKSX-FM is a community radio station which broadcasts on the frequency of 91.1 MHz FM in Sioux Narrows, Ontario, Canada.
+CKSX-FM is a community radio station which broadcasts on the frequency of 91.1 FM in Sioux Narrows, Ontario, Canada.

 The station is owned by The Corporation of the Township of Sioux Narrows-Nestor Falls.
 It airs Radio Paradise throughout the day with hourly announcements of current time & weather conditions. though the township government utilizes the station for emergency announcements when needed.